Bnct and Nanoparticles: A Long Way to a Routine Clinical Method

 *Corresponding author: Cesare Achilli,Department of Biology and Biotechnology, University of Pavia, Pavia, Italy E-mail: email@example.com

-Copyright: ©2015 Achilli C. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2015 Achilli C, et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 We have recently had the chance to read the editorial “Boron Neutron Capture Therapy of cancer as a part of modern nanomedicine”, by Alexander V. Safronov, in which the potential of nanomaterials as boron-carriers for the treatment of many types of tumors by BNCT is discusses.
 The author argues that “Most of the modern papers on BNCT report ‘potential’ BNCT agents […] and don’t even include cell studies”, and “In some cases the abbreviation BNCT may become a ‘golden ticket’ for authors who just want to public their current study without intent to continue”.
 We agree with the first assertion, which is unequivocally verifiable by reading the recent literature about BNCT, but not with the second, that is somewhat speculative.